collectionsasdata/part2whole/cfp.md

 10. Timeline of completion

-11. Budget and Budget Narrative
+11. Budget and budget narrative

 12. Sustainability plan for the care and continued use of the collection after the funded portion of the project ends